 Slinky Dog Dash may seem very kid-friendly, but it is more thrilling than the Barnstormer at the Magic Kingdom.
 So I would still have your kids try the Barnstormer first if you aren’t sure how they’ll handle a roller coaster.

-Slinky Dog Dash is offered as part of Genie+, and I would recommend getting a reservation because it’s a very popular ride and there are often long waits.
+Slinky Dog Dash is offered as part of Lightning Lane, and I would recommend getting a reservation because it’s a very popular ride and there are often long waits.
 The height requirement is 38 inches or taller.
 This is one where you’ll want to check in advance to make sure your kids are tall enough because it can be very disappointing to find out that you aren’t quite tall enough.

 Rating: 9 for the theme, 6 for thrills